 I am trying to make art again; I am trying to make anything.
 There are only so many midday movies you can watch until you want to give something back to the world.
 I make peanut butter sandwiches with the back of a spoon and eat packets of date rolls.
 Once I found a piece of gravel in a packet of dates and didn’t inform the company.
 I wonder whether they would have even believed me or whether they watch a lot of The X-Files.
 Trust no one.
 I have stopped riding my bike because the weather is too disappointing.
 Summer is approaching slowly like someone with a limp or someone who has recently bled in their shoe.
 My parents purchase me a cassette player.
 The only cassette I have is called “Feelings” and there are 2 sides.

-Words by an Anonymous Author, illustration by Skye Newton.
+Words by Bryce Newton, illustration by Skye Newton.

 ‘I Am In Your House’ is a collaborative story by the creative writers of Pelican.
 It is published in weekly installments, every Sunday.
 Read more ‘I Am In Your House’ here.